mirjak/draft-kuehlewind-quic-substrate/draft-kuehlewind-quic-substrate.md

-In any of these tunneling scenarios, including those deployed today, the client explicitly decides to make use of a proxy service while being fully transparent for server, or even with the intention to hide the client's identity from the server.
+In any of these tunneling scenarios, including those deployed today, the client explicitly decides to make use of a proxy service while being fully transparent for the server, or even with the intention to hide the client's identity from the server.
 This is explicitly part of the design as these services are targeting an impaired or otherwise constrained network setup.
 Therefore, an explicit communication channel between client and proxy is needed to at least